- MPA@UNC: The University of North Carolina School of Government

 - Maxwell School Admissions

 The Maxwell School of Syracuse University has been ranked as the best graduate school for public affairs by U.S. News & World Report.
 Located in Syracuse, New York, the Maxwell School is the oldest school of public affairs in the United States.
 In 1924, the school was the first U.S. institution to offer a graduate degree in public administration.
 The school's MPA program has been consistently ranked as the best in the nation by U.S. News since 1995.
+Launched in 2017, Maxwell now offers their Executive Master's in Public Administration online.

 The Maxwell School offers a 40-credit professional MPA degree that prepares students to become leaders in the public sector.
 Most students devote 12 months of full-time study, typically from July to the following June, to completing the degree.
 Once admitted to the program, students have the option of completing it on a part-time basis.
 These students may add an additional semester or year to their time in residency at the Maxwell School.
 The school also offers a 30-credit MPA program for mid-career professionals with significant experience in public administration.
 Housed within a school of social sciences, the MPA program features a legacy of interdisciplinary research in public management and public policy analysis.
 The MPA program consists of a mixture of core courses and specialized study areas.
 The core courses have been designed to provide knowledge and skills along three lines: policy analysis, program management and public sector context.
 The core courses provide Maxwell School MPA graduates for a variety of public sector leadership positions in both domestic and international arenas.